Endangered Species Act of 1973: Major bills currently in Congress (2025)

+Features of the 1973 Act, as amended

-The ESA is administered by two federal agencies, the United States Fish and Wildlife Service (FWS) and the National Marine Fisheries Service (NMFS).
-NMFS handles marine species, and the FWS has responsibility over freshwater fish and all other species.
+The Endangered Species Act is administered by two federal agencies, the United States Fish and Wildlife Service (FWS) and the National Marine Fisheries Service (NMFS).
+NMFS handles most marine species, and the FWS has responsibility over freshwater fish and all other species.
 Species that occur in both habitats (e.g. sea turtles and Atlantic sturgeon) are jointly managed.

-In March 2008, The Washington Post reported that documents showed that the Bush Administration, beginning in 2001, had erected "pervasive bureaucratic obstacles" that limited the number of species protected under the act: